zombodotcom/Heimdall/README.md

 He hears the grass grow and the wool on the backs of the sheep, and of course

 all things that sound louder than these.

+Huginn and Muninn

+are a pair of ravens that fly all over the world, Midgard, and bring information to the god Odin.